-This is a multi-faceted course that studies the analyses of literary works and focuses on the recursive process of completing the senior thesis; aims to strengthen the student's ability to research, interpret, and synthesize information; to read carefully and think critically; to write skillfully; and to develop presentation skills (via contemporary technologies).
-The course also gives attention to assessment tools to measure comprehension of literature studied, written about, and researched.
-Students explore different literary theories relevant to the variety of literature covered and engage in collaborative communication through group dynamics (i.e., oral presentations and peer-workshops) that build students' leadership roles.
+This is a multi-faceted course that studies the analyses of literary works and focuses on the process of completing the senior thesis; aims to strengthen the student's ability to research, interpret, and synthesize information; to read carefully and think critically; to write skillfully; and to develop presentation skills.
+The course also gives attention to possible assessment tools to measure comprehension of literature studied, written about, and researched.
+Students explore different theories relevant to the variety of literature covered and may engage in collaborative communication through group dynamics (i.e., oral presentations, peerreview workshops, and pairings) that build students' leadership roles.

-(or ENG 199-200), and 6 hours of English/ American literature.
+Prerequisites: ENG 131-132 or ENG 199-200, ENG 331, and six hours of English/American literature.
+Program: English